 Philadelphia Phillies vs. New York Mets: How to watch the MLB in London Series today

 MLB fans, are you ready for the third stop of the 2024 MLB World Tour?
 This weekend, MLB visits Queen Elizabeth Olympic Park for the two-game MLB London series.
 This season, two long-time rival teams will take the field in London: the Philadelphia Phillies and the New York Mets.
-The action begins this Saturday, with the first pitch of Game 1 scheduled for 1:10 p.m.
+The action continues this Sunday, with the first pitch of Game 2 scheduled for 10:10 a.m.
 ET.
-Saturday's Mets vs. Phillies game will air on Fox, and Sunday's will move to ESPN.
+Sunday's Mets vs. Phillies game will air on ESPN.
 Are you ready to watch?
-Here’s everything you need to know about the Mets vs. Phillies game in London this Saturday.
+Here’s everything you need to know about the Mets vs. Phillies game in London this afternoon.

 DirecTV Choice